Is HDF5 multi-threaded?

 No, HDF5 is not multi-threaded.

-However, the --enable-unsupported configure option enables users to get around these checks at their own risk.
-(You can actually view the configure file to see where the checks are made.)
+However, the --enable-unsupported configure option enable enables you to get around this check at your own risk.
+(You can actually view the configure file to see where the checks are check is made.)
 If the build completes properly and the tests pass, then the installation should be okay.